 As with any HD antenna, not all users get good reception.
 Antenna may need a lot of repositioning to find optimal reception.
 Difficult to set up indoors because of mounting configuration.
 Reception is best between 25-40 miles from towers.

-While more and more people are enjoying streaming TV online these days, there’s a growing TV revolution that’s a modern take on a tech throwback: so-called “cord-cutters” are ditching their cable TV subscriptions and opting instead to use HDTV antennas to receive local channels.
+While more and more people enjoy streaming TV online these days, a growing TV revolution presents a modern take on a tech throwback: so-called “cord-cutters” are ditching their cable TV subscriptions and opting instead to use HDTV antennas to receive local channels.

 Modern outdoor HDTV antennas have come a long way since the days of rabbit ears – new models are capable of receiving digital broadcasts in crystal-clear high definition.
 With the right antenna, you can receive dozens of channels ranging from your local news stations to airers of classic reruns.